 Joanne Moriarty, M.S.

-Joanne recieved her Master of Science from California State University in Northridge.
+Joanne received her Master of Science from California State University in Northridge.
 She studied bobcat kitten development and dispersal behavior in Santa Monica Mountains National Recreation Area for her thesis research.
 She is currently a biologist at the National Park Service, continuing studies on bobcats around Los Angeles.
 She also is involved in small mammal studies, examining anticoagulant exposure in the frequent prey items of our local bobcats.

 Email: Joanne_Moriarty (at) NPS.gov